February 23, 2023

 Gender: Men are more likely to develop appendix cancer than women.

-Previous abdominal surgery: People who have undergone abdominal surgery, such as an appendectomy, may be at an increased risk of developing appendix cancer.
+Previous abdominal surgery: People who have undergone abdominal surgery, such as an appendectomy, may be at an increased risk of developing this disease.

 It is crucial to note that having one or more of these risk factors does not necessarily mean a person will develop appendix cancer.
 Many people with these risk factors may never develop the disease.

-The signs and symptoms of appendix cancer may vary depending on the stage of the disease.
+The signs and symptoms of this disease may vary depending on the stage of the disease.
 Some common signs and symptoms of early-stage appendix cancer are as follows:

 If cancer has already metastasized and is in an advanced stage, a few additional symptoms can be visible.